azizkrifa/Hand_Gesture_Detection_System_With_MobileNetV2/README.md

   - `Preprocessing`: Frames are resized to 224×224, converted to RGB, and normalized to [0, 1].

 ### 📚 Directory structure:
+Each gesture class contains subfolders with sequences of .png frames (30 frames per sequence).

 ```bash
 Dataset/